unixorn/unixorn/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

+I'm an SRE type that lives in Denver.
+I like tinkering with low-cost computers like Raspberry Pis and various ARM boards.

 - 😄 Pronouns: he/him
 - 🔭 I’m currently working on some IOT (More specifically, Home Assistant) stuff, and playing around with some ARM boards.
 If you like the lists I'm maintaining or the other projects I blog about, you can [sponsor me](https://github.com/sponsors/unixorn).

-I'm an SRE type that lives in Denver.